Drexler–Smalley debate on molecular nanotechnology: Smalley's Scientific American article

 Smalley wrote an article, "Of Chemistry, Love, and Nanobots", for the September 2001 issue of the popular science magazine Scientific American, which was a special issue on the topic of nanotechnology.
 Smalley opened by comparing a chemical reaction to an intricate dance of atoms:

-He referenced the idea of a molecular assembler, a nanorobot capable of manipulating individual atoms to build a desired product, posing the question of how long it would take such an assembler to produce a meaningful amount of material.
-He estimated that one assembler working alone would take millions of years to produce one mole of material, but self-replicating assemblers could within a minute produce a large enough ensemble of assemblers that would then be capable of producing a mole of product in a fraction of a millisecond.
+He referenced the idea of a molecular assembler, a nanorobot capable of manipulating individual atoms to build a desired product, posing how long it would take such an assembler to produce a meaningful amount of material.
+He estimated that one assembler working alone would take millions of years to produce one mole of material, but self-replicating assemblers could, within a minute, produce a large enough ensemble of assemblers that would then be capable of producing a mole of product in a fraction of a millisecond.
 Smalley then discussed the fear that the nanorobots could mutate and reproduce indefinitely, causing a grey goo scenario, or, referring to Bill Joy's previous article "Why the future doesn't need us", that the nanorobots could develop swarm intelligence and become alive in some sense.

 Smalley then considered how realistic the concept of a self-replicating nanorobot was.
 He noted that in a chemical reaction, the chemical bonds are all interconnected and that the placement of each atom is sensitive to the position of all the other atoms in the vicinity.
-He then asserted that a molecular assembler would thus have to control many atoms simultaneously in order to work, and would thus have to have many manipulator arms.
+He then asserted that a molecular assembler would thus have to control many atoms simultaneously to work, and possess many manipulator arms.
 This led him to raise two objections to the concept of molecular assembler, which he called the "fat fingers problem" and the "sticky fingers problem":

 Smalley closed the article by returning to the analogy of chemistry as a dance of love, remarking that "you don't make a girl and a boy fall in love by pushing them together."